SUBMISSION SITE NOW OPEN!

-The purpose of this fellowship will be to support the awardee's attendance at the IADR Academy and IADR General Session & Exhibition, and then to have a research experience in a renowned research laboratory immediately after the IADR General Session in San Francisco, March 2017.
+The purpose of this fellowship will be to support the awardee's attendance at the IADR Academy and IADR General Session & Exhibition, and then to have a research experience in a renowned research laboratory immediately before or after the IADR General Session.

 The purposes of the visit are to:

 Network with colleagues in in the area of the candidate´s own research.

 - Develop an understanding of contemporary research environments.

 - Learn new and innovative research techniques that can advance the science undertaken by Fellow on their return to their home.